10 May 2022 (closed)

 The role of the government in the implementation of MP3EI is to provide a set of rules and regulations that give incentives for investors to build sectoral industries and infrastructure.
 Incentives can consist of conducive policy on tariff, taxes, import duties, labor regulations, licensing and permits, land procurements, etc. The central and local governments must build a reliable link within and beyond the centers of economic growth.

 To support the acceleration and expansion of economic development in Indonesia, the central government has set a number of major programs in collaboration with key stakeholders including government ministries and the private sector.
-The focus of development is divided into eight main programs: agriculture, mining, energy, industrial, marine, tourism, telecommunication, and the development of strategic areas.
+The focus of development is divided into eight main programs: agriculture, mining, energy, industry, marine, tourism, telecommunication, and the development of strategic areas.
 The eight main programs consist of 22 main economic activities:

 |Rubber||Cocoa||Animal Husbandry||timber||Oil & Gas||Coal||Nickel|